digitalhhz/appliance/README.md

 5. After the reboot run the following Script after the installation and configuration end

 `curl -sSL https://raw.githubusercontent.com/digitalhhz/appliance/main/docker.sh | sh`

+6. Test your appliance by visiting Portainer [your-ip-address:9000] or Node Red [your-ip-address:1880]

 ## Part 2: How to build a new application